accelazh/accelazh.github.io/_posts/2016-11-27-Storage-Reliability-Calculations.md

 				When E0, E1, ..., Em-1 are not overlapped, we can deduce that Ei DL are independent
 ```

-Below is the formulas stated above
+Below are the formulas stated above

 ![Formula index](/images/dataloss-formula-index.png "Formula index")